andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 CREATING PERSISTANCE + ACCESSORS:<br/>
 You may have seen this in the comments of the previous project.
 This shows you the "chain" of pieces that are necessary to for persistance and appropriately keeping track of dialog state.<br/>
-* IN ORDER TO CREATE THE DIALOG SET --> IT NEEDED A CONVERSATIONAL DIALOG STATE (WHICH KEEPS TRACK OF THE ORDER STACK OF DIALOGS)<br/>
+* IN ORDER TO CREATE THE DIALOG SET --> WE NEED A CONVERSATIONAL DIALOG STATE (WHICH KEEPS TRACK OF THE ORDER STACK OF DIALOGS)<br/>
-* IN ORDER TO CREATE A DIALOG STATE --> WE NEEDED A CONVERSATION STATE (WHICH PERSISTS ANYTHING AT THE CONVERSATION LEVEL) <br/>
+* IN ORDER TO CREATE A DIALOG STATE --> WE NEED A CONVERSATION STATE (WHICH PERSISTS ANYTHING AT THE CONVERSATION LEVEL) <br/>
-* FROM THE CONVERSATION STATE --> WE CREATED A PROPERTY OF TYPE DIALOG STATE)<br/>
+* FROM THE CONVERSATION STATE --> WE CREATED A PROPERTY OF TYPE DIALOG STATE <br/>
-* IN ORDER TO CREATE A CONVERSATION STATE - WE NEEDED AN OBJECT OF TYPE ISTORAGE<br/>
+* IN ORDER TO CREATE A CONVERSATION STATE - WE NEED AN OBJECT OF TYPE ISTORAGE <br/>

 So let's start adding the necessary pieces.
-Look at Startup.cs (this is where we'll create persistance and give the bot access to the the accessor).<br/>
+Look at Startup.cs (this is where we'll create persistance and give the bot access to the the accessor).<br/><br />
 We're going to add the following pieces:<br/>
 i. new MemoryStorage - this is how persistance is managed at the application level.  <br/>
 ii.  new ConversationState(memoryStorage object) added to the options<br/>
 iii.
 Add Singleton --> conversation state from previous step is referenced and then added as a property to the accessor we created.<br/>
 iv.
-The accessor is called DialogBotConversationStateAccessor and if you look at the full definition of the class (DialogBotConversationStateAccessor.cs) it has a property called Conversation Dialog State.<br/>
+The accessor is called DialogBotConversationStateAccessor and if you look at the full definition of the class DialogBotConversationStateAccessor.cs it has a property called Conversation Dialog State.<br/>
 ```
 	public IStatePropertyAccessor<DialogState> ConversationDialogState { get; set; }
 ```